eimcharles/CarBookingSystem/README.md

 ## Requirements & Iteration Constraints

 - This project focuses on core Java OOP concepts and introduces advanced tools or frameworks through iterative development.
-- Each constraint was part of a structured learning framework designed to reinforce core Java principles and promote the development of robust, maintainable systems.

 ✅ **Requirements** — implemented and completed features in the current release.<br>
-🚫 **Constraints** — features intentionally left for future iterations to reinforce learning objectives
+🚫 **Constraints** — features left for future iterations to reinforce learning objectives

 ---